 Summary of Landowners’ Arguments

 The District’s contention that Landowners must demonstrate use of the aquifer and own wells in the aquifer that End Op intends to pump — the Simsboro — is contrary to the fundamental nature of the property interest they hold and contrary to their interest in conserving groundwater.
 Under state law, all landowners own the groundwater beneath their land as real property — and therefore, a valuable asset and valuable component of their overall property value.
 If there are multiple aquifers below their land, or multiple formations of a single aquifer, the landowner owns the water in each aquifer or formation, whether or not the landowner is currently producing any groundwater.
 Therefore, Landowners in the End Op case possess absolute ownership rights to groundwater in the Simsboro aquifer.
-That aquifer is, in effect, a common pool that End Op seeks to draw from.
-As such, Landowners are entitled to conserve their fair share of groundwater, to protect their rights to a fair share of that pool, and they are entitled to protect themselves against damage to their groundwater and to the common pool that is the Simsboro aquifer.
-Furthermore, End Op and all other pumpers in the aquifer have a responsibility to all landowners in the pool to protect the pool for other users.
+That aquifer is a common pool that End Op seeks to draw from.
+Landowners are entitled to conserve their fair share of groundwater, to protect their rights to a fair share of that pool, and they are entitled to protect themselves against damage to their groundwater and to the common pool that is the Simsboro aquifer.
+End Op and all other pumpers in the aquifer have a responsibility to all landowners over the pool to protect the pool for other users.

-Landowners contend that the District’s decision to deny them the right to challenge End Op’s application was premised on an analysis that improperly failed to recognize the significance of the Landowners’ absolute ownership of the groundwater beneath their property.
+Landowners contended that the District’s decision to deny them the right to challenge End Op’s application was premised on an analysis that improperly failed to recognize the significance of the Landowners’ absolute ownership of the groundwater beneath their property.
 Landowners also argued that their interests were distinguishable from the interests of the general public, but the ALJ disagreed asserting a landowner must have an active well in the target aquifer to gain party status.
-(See Landowners’ Initial Brief, ALJ Order #3, and District’s Order denying Status).
+(See below Landowners’ Initial Brief, ALJ Order #3, and District’s Order denying Status).

-Landowners cite the Texas Supreme Court’s 2012 decision in Edwards Aquifer Authority v.
+Landowners cited the Texas Supreme Court’s 2012 decision in Edwards Aquifer Authority v.
 Day where the Court applied oil and gas law to resolve a number of groundwater issues, including ownership in place.
 The Supreme Court recognized that rights to groundwater under a landowner’s land are akin to the ownership of oil and gas resources.
-The Day court noted that landowners had the same right to exclude others from groundwater beneath their property, excepting ordinary drainage, as they do concerning oil and gas.
+The Day court noted that landowners have the same right to exclude others from groundwater beneath their property, excepting ordinary drainage, as they do concerning oil and gas.
 (See EAA v.
 Day).

 Additionally, as with oil and gas, landowner rights include a reasonable opportunity to conserve in the near-term and produce a fair share of groundwater in place in the future.
 Further, a landowner has privilege against other landowners in the common pool to take groundwater by lawful operation.
 Further, each landowner has duties not to exercise his/her rights in a way that injures the common source of supply (in this case, the Simsboro and communicating aquifers), and each owner has rights that other landowners not exercise their privileges of taking in such a way as to injure the common aquifer.